sunmoumou1/torch_dct_expand_to_rectangle/README.md

 X[k]=\sum_{m=-N+\frac{1}{2}}^{N-\frac{1}{2}}{x^{'}[m-\frac{1}{2}]cos\left(\frac{2\pi mk}{2N}\right)}
 $$

 At this point, it’s still not ideal, as $m$ turns out to be a fraction and can even be negative.
-As a discrete sequence, how can we find such values?
-Therefore, we need to further modify equation 1.5.
+Therefore, we need to further modify equation.
 Since we know that the sequence is an even-symmetric sequence, we can modify it as follows:

 $$
 \sum_{m=-N+\frac{1}{2}}^{N-\frac{1}{2}}{x^{'}[m-\frac{1}{2}]cos\left(\frac{2\pi mk}{2N}\right)} = 2*\sum_{m=\frac{1}{2}}^{N-\frac{1}{2}}{x^{'}[m-\frac{1}{2}]cos\left(\frac{2\pi mk}{2N}\right)}